-Council's detailed assessment report had raised concerns with the scale of the proposed 4-storey podium height to the site's three street frontages and setback along the southern boundary.
-Specifically, the oversized podium presentation to Alexander Lane which measured 17.1 metres and equivalent to 5-storeys in height resulting in an excessively bulky and overscaled built form contrary to the future desired built form envisaged for the area under NSDCP 2013.
+Council's detailed assessment report had raised concerns with the scale of the proposed four-storey podium height to the site's three street frontages and setback along the southern boundary.
+Specifically, the oversized podium presentation to Alexander Lane which measured 17.1 metres and equivalent to five-storeys in height, resulting in an excessively bulky and over-scaled built form contrary to the future desired built form envisaged for the area under NSDCP 2013.
 Whilst the topographical constraints of the site were acknowledged, a reduction in the podium height of one storey was recommended.
 An increased setback of 9m at levels 4-6 along the southern boundary was also recommended to comply with ADG building separation requirements.

-The applicant's revised building envelope, as detailed in Figure 7 below, incorporates reduced floor-to-floor heights; a staggered built form corresponding to the topography of the site; an increased setback of 9 metres above the podium to the southern boundary; and a reduction to the podium height along Alexander Lane (ranging 12.6 - 15.2 metres in height).
+The applicant's revised building envelope, as detailed in Figure 8 below, incorporates reduced floor-to-floor heights; a stepped built form better responding to the topography of the site; an increased setback of nine metres above the podium to the southern boundary; and a reduction to the podium height along Alexander Lane (ranging from 12.6 - 15.2 metres in height).

-Whilst the podium to Falcon Street remains 4-storeys, contrary to the 3-storey podium requirements of NSDCP 2013, the applicant has attempted to justify this by emphasising the importance of urban continuity and referencing the adjoining development at 27-57 Falcon Street, which is presently under construction and of a similar scale and proportion.
+Whilst the podium to Falcon Street remains 4-storeys, contrary to the three-storey podium requirements of NSDCP 2013, the applicant has attempted to justify this by emphasising the importance of urban continuity and referencing the adjacent approved development at 27-57 Falcon Street, which is currently under construction and of a similar scale and proportion.
 It is considered that the amended built form largely addresses the concerns raised and can be further refined at the future detailed Development Application stage.

-FIGURE 7: Revised building envelope (Applicant's response to NSLPP recommendations, p.
+FIGURE 8: Revised building envelope (Applicant's response to NSLPP recommendations, p.
 12)